JuliaText/TextAnalysis.jl/docs/src/documents.md

  "be..."

 julia> td = TokenDocument(my_tokens)
-TokenDocument{String}(["To", "be", "or", "not", "to", "be..."], TextAnalysis.DocumentMetadata(Languages.English(), "Unnamed Document", "Unknown Author", "Unknown Time"))
+TokenDocument{String}(["To", "be", "or", "not", "to", "be..."], TextAnalysis.DocumentMetadata(Languages.English(), "Untitled Document", "Unknown Author", "Unknown Time"))

 julia> my_ngrams = Dict{String, Int}("To" => 1, "be" => 2,
                                     "or" => 1, "not" => 1,